The use of flexible office spaces and agile real estate are helping this NYC startup thrive.

 Finally, headquarters by WeWork offers a spatial confirmation of the company’s success.
 The company has no shortage of funding but rather than take on a long-term lease, pay for a fully custom ground-up buildout, and place their financial focus on something besides growth, they went with a low-stakes, high reward approach with their headquarters.
 It’s a place to work proudly, think deeply, and collaborate with a team that’s destined to add responsibility, efficiency, and ease for the lottery community worldwide.

-headquarters by WeWork is a private office built for you, managed by us.
+Headquarters by WeWork is a private office built for you, managed by us.
 If you’re interested in learning more about headquarters by WeWork, let us know below, or ask your broker, and we’ll reach out.